ejduwell/letterFlipper/README.md

 ```

 ---
+> ### Step 01:
-> **Step 01:** Update a single parameter in `txtPltCntrlFixImgStackBldr_v1.m` to point to your new `txtTaskImgBuilderPDF_yourName.m` file, then run it to generate the desired stimulus image files.
+> - Update a single parameter in `txtPltCntrlFixImgStackBldr_v1.m` to point to your new `txtTaskImgBuilderPDF_yourName.m` file, then run it to generate the desired stimulus image files.
 ---
 > *Step 01a:* Open `txtPltCntrlFixImgStackBldr_v1.m` in you matlab editor and scroll to the 'Set Parameters' section